 In retrospect, I was not mentally ready for the switch from medicine to surgery.
 I could barely tie a knot, much less make an incision.
 My stress levels went through the roof.

 I began to notice a slight burning sensation on the balls of my feet as I went for a jog.
 I did not think much about it and thought that it was a combination of the warm pavement combined with the jarring associated with running.
-Years later it became more constant and clearly was not due to the heat of the pavement.
-As time went on, it never disappeared but never bothered me that much.
+It became progressively more constant and clearly was not due to the heat of the pavement.

 I moved to Sun Valley in 1999.
 It was a difficult time for me personally.
-The warmth in my feet was still minimal.
+The warmth in my feet was aggravating but still tolerable.
 One night that abruptly changed.
 I had experienced a particularly difficult day and become extremely upset.
-Within 12 hours the burning dramatically increased.
-I had never considered my feet more than a nuisance.
-I now felt like they were both in a toaster oven.
-It did not matter what I did the pain would not abate.
+Within 12 hours the burning dramatically increased to a level where they felt like they were in a toaster oven.
+It didn’t matter what I did the pain wouldn’t abate.
 Seeing patients usually distracted me from the pain.
 Now, it didn’t help.
-The only time I did not experience the severe pain was during surgery.
-For six months this persisted.
+The only time I didn’t experience the severe pain was during surgery and it persisted for six months.

 It was on Mother’s Day 2002 that I realized what a victim role I had placed myself into.
-Prior to that moment I honestly did not understand what a victim was.
+Prior to that moment I honestly didn’t understand what being a victim entailed.
 I was always frustrated and was quick to blame anyone close by for my problems.
 As I felt so “right” in having these emotions, I thought it was just a normal way to be.
-I also realized that there was no compelling solution.
-Being a victim is a powerful role and there is nothing in this life that will persuade you to willingly give it up.
-I had no choice.
-I just made the decision to not be a victim.
+It is such a powerful role that I realized that I would never willingly want to surrender it.
+I had to simply choose whether I was going to remain in that role or not.
+I chose to give it up.

-Burning sensations in your body are also one of the symptoms of the Neurophysiological Disorder (NPD).
+Burning sensations in your body are one of the symptoms of the Neurophysiological Disorder (NPD).

-I am still and always will be a work in progress on this one.
-Life does keep coming at me and I go into the victim role multiple times daily.
+I am still and always will be a work in progress.
+Life keeps coming at me and I fall into the victim role multiple times daily.
 I don’t stay in it as long.
 I have some writing I need to do today.
 Ask my wife…